jiayiyang1997/Parallel-GPU-based-Algorithms-for-Matrix-Computations/README.md

 # Parallel GPU based Algorithms for Matrix Computations

 This is a term project for EE382C Multicore Computing (2020 Spring).
 The project title is "Parallel GPU based Algorithms for Matrix Computations".
 It covers a series of matrix computations from the basic ones (addition/subtraction/scalar multiplication/matrix multiplication) to the complex ones (LU Factorization and three derivative operations: matrix inversion/determinant calculation/solver for systems of equations).
-The code implementation is in this repository.
 You can also find our presentation slides here: [Demo Slides](https://docs.google.com/presentation/d/1gr_-XSUF-LBTZuASVELBzPx9WCqXcYmIe5Iq_sruASQ/edit?usp=sharing) and the project report here :[Project Report] (https://docs.google.com/presentation/d/1gr_-XSUF-LBTZuASVELBzPx9WCqXcYmIe5Iq_sruASQ/edit?usp=sharing).

 ## Getting Started